tudelft/indiflight/README.md

 In INDIflight we now include both compile-time and run-time in the same files:

-- One file (`./configs/boards/*.txt`) contains compile-time and run-time configuration for a specific flight control board, e.g. MCU type, compile-time defines for sensors present on the board, run-time config for MCU pins, ...
+- One file (`./configs/boards/*.txt`) contains compile-time and run-time configuration for a specific flight control board.
+For example:
+  - compile-time: `#define`s to compile driver for the right MCU type and sensors
+  - run-time: config variables intrinsic to the board such as pin configuration and sensor config such as `set gyro_1_sensor_align = CW180`
 - another file (`./configs/profile/*.txt`) contains compile-time and run-time configuration for a certain drone configuration, including e.g. ESC setup, tuning, RC switch configuration, serial port setup, ...